wildwoodmo/wildwoodmo.github.io/_posts/2024-04-06-wildwood-christmaslights.markdown

 ### Update 4/10/2024
 The City Council shot down both the original ordinance and the amended version on Monday night.
 Lights are safe in Wildwood, for now.
 Unless of course you're a high school (or any business) and want to put up an LED sign.
 The city won't allow that.

+### Update 4/14/2024
+Someone in Wildwood is offended because some apartment dwellers are decorating their patios/decks.
+Rather than talking to the apartment complex about addressing it themselves, they feel it makes more sense for the City to waste resources in doing so.